 "I AM NOT DOING THIS!" shouted the Minotaur.

 But, of course, he did.
 Hercules had to point out several times how Hercules had risked his life to rescue the Minotaur in the first place.
 Fortunately for everyone, Hercules' plan worked perfectly.

 Hercules made a deal with Pegasus, the magical flying horse, to owe Pegasus one favor.

 Theseus, once the prince, now king of Athens, gladly loaned Hercules a boat and nets, provided he got to with him as it sounded like a great deal of fun.
 Prince Theseus had never met the incredible Pegasus, the flying horse.
 He was quite excited about the opportunity.

 Things went off exactly as planned, even better, as the Minotaur screamed all the way down when Pegasus dropped him from a great height into the nets below.
 It was most convincing.
 King Minos was broken hearted, but cheers went up all over Crete as word spread that the horrible monster was dead.

 On the boat ride home, Icarus and his father kept thanking Hercules over and over as they sailed back to Greece.
 Icarus' father, the famous inventor, promised Hercules one future invention in payment for being rescued.
-Icarus and his father were a bit star struck with the presence of Prince Theseus, but soon realized he was a great fellow, in spite of being a prince.
+Icarus and his father were a bit star struck with the presence of King Theseus, but soon realized he was a great fellow, in spite of being a king.
 They thanked him over and over, too.
 They would have gratefully thanked the Minotaur as well, but the Minotaur was pouting at the far end of the boat and refused to talk to anyone.